duffyinVictoria/academic-pages-test/_pages/research.md

 I study how local constraints on orientation or colouring influence global behaviour.
 This includes work on oriented graphs, mixed graphs, and edge-coloured graphs, where familiar invariants often exhibit more subtle behaviour than in the undirected case.
 I am also interested in switching operations and symmetry in coloured graphs, including group-based switching and its role in equivalence, extremal constructions, and Ramsey-type problems.

 A significant part of my research involves collaboration with students, and many projects originate in undergraduate and honours research.
-I value problems that are structurally rich, technically precise, and accessible at multiple levels of mathematical maturity.
+I am always looking for undergraduate students who are interested in research in discrete mathematics and/or theoretical computer science.

 A full list of my publications is available here [here](/publications)